OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## The Open Source community and its governance <a name="OS_Community"></a>

+There are two main camps within the free software community: The free software movement, and the OSS movement.
+Both have differing ideologies based on user liberties and the practical applications of software.
+The term 'FLOSS' is used to reconcile these two political camps, and means 'Free/Libre and Open Source Software'; Libre being French and Spanish for 'free' in the context of freedom.

+Major organisations in the FLOSS space include the UK's [Software Sustainability Institute](https://www.software.ac.uk/),

 ## Existing platforms and tools for Open Source Software <a name="Platforms"></a>